-Here’s a guest post from my friend Tabitha Alloway who writes at Musings and Moments.
+Here’s a guest post from my friend Tabitha Alloway who writes at Pursuing Logos.
 Tabitha is a fellow homemaking, homeschooling wife, mother, and electrician–well, we don’t have that LAST part in common!
 She’s also a long-time family friend.
 Enjoy!

 Have you ever started into a set of books by a particular author and found that before long you could predict the entire plot before you’d even cracked the next book open?